The Mommy Mouse Clubhouse

 • Tweet

-These Santa Sugar Cookies are so easy to make and are fun cookies to make with kids for the Christmas season and are one of my favorite old fashioned sugar cookies recipe.
-Made with pre-made cookie dough, pre-made frosting, and Christmas M&M's, they are festive, old-fashioned sugar cookies that are perfect for enjoying with a glass of milk or giving as a holiday treat.
-You could even leave one out for Santa on Christmas Eve!
+These Santa Sugar Cookies are super easy and so much fun to make with kids during the Christmas season.
+Using an easy sugar cookie dough recipe, pre-made frosting, and Christmas M&M’s, you get a cute, old-fashioned sugar cookie without any fuss.
+They’re perfect for gifting, enjoying with a glass of milk, or even leaving out for Santa on Christmas Eve!

 A round sugar cookie decorated to look like Santa.